sheldonhull/sheldonhull.hugo/content/blog/2015-05-04-upgrade-from-sql-2014-evaluation-to-developer-edition.md

 date: "2015-05-04T00:00:00Z"
 tags:
 - sql-server
-title: Upgrade from SQL 2014 Evaluation to Developer Edition
+title: "Upgrade from SQL 2014 Evaluation to Developer Edition"
+slug: "Upgrade from SQL 2014 Evaluation to Developer Edition"
 ---

 Couldn't find documentation showing that upgrade from SQL 2014 evaluation version was possible to developer edition.
 I just successfully converted an evaluation version to developer edition.